Jacky720/Mathtown/README.md

 ## 11/20

 I'm making progress on the Quest interface.
 In layman's terms, now it tells your what the quest is.
 (Yeah, I need more work on this.)

+## 12/1

+Cheat codes have been enabled, if you want infinite money or something.